The Framework

 The Economic Implication

-A site operating at 31/100 converts arriving attention at approximately 0.8 to 1.2 percent.
-The same attention at a corrected foundation scoring 75+ converts at 3 to 5 percent.
-Same traffic.
-New foundation.
+A client site scoring 31/100 converts arriving attention at approximately 0.8 to 1.2 percent.
+The same site corrected to 75+ converts at 3 to 5 percent.
+The Level Zero Exam identifies exactly which structural failures are responsible — and your agency delivers the correction roadmap.

 Conversion at 31/100